verhovsky/books-futures-explained/src/3_generators_pin.md

 }
 ```

 Async in Rust is implemented using Generators.
-So to understand how Async really
+So to understand how async really
 works we need to understand generators first.
 Generators in Rust are implemented
 as state machines.

-The memory footprint of a chain of computations is only
-defined by the largest footprint of what the largest step require.
+The memory footprint of a chain of computations is defined by _the largest footprint
+that a single step requires_.

 That means that adding steps to a chain of computations might not require any
 increased memory at all and it's one of the reasons why Futures and Async in